 Class of 2018, USA

-As a research analyst at the Marsh & McLennan Companies’ Asia Pacific Risk Center, Angela Ferguson will advise societies, governments, and industries on building resilience in the face of key regional risks.
+As a research analyst at Marsh & McLennan Insights, Angela Ferguson will advise societies, governments, and industries on building resilience in the face of key regional risks.
 She will focus on a diverse range of contemporary issues including energy, societal ageing, infrastructure, technology, and cyber security.

 Angela’s year-long internship with the U.S. Department of State, Office of Global Women’s Issues highlighted how the gendered impacts of climate change relate to economic underdevelopment and political instability.
 Additionally, Angela’s work with the Brunswick Group, Interface Asia, and Krakakoa Chocolate drew her attention to the role that businesses, both large and small, can play in sustainable development.